 R.I.
 Divorce Capital

-Grace Turnbull charged that Henry was not providing her adequate support.
+Grace Turnbull charged that Henry didn’t provide her adequate support.
 The press, though, suspected no one thought Trumbull capable of supporting Grace’s appetites from the start.
 Grace had landed Henry, of Baltimore, as a second husband, her first having left her a fortune.

 Henry made a name for himself in 1882 for challenging yachtsman J.F.
 Loubat to a duel.
 He wanted to settle the question of whether Loubat exhibited bad manners at the Union Club.
-Loubat was expelled from the club, a decision he failed to reverse in court.
+The club expelled Loubat, a decision he failed to reverse in court.
 The press hinted that the dispute actually stemmed from Grace’s friendship with Loubat.

 Regardless of the outcome, Turnbull had lost his wife’s confidence.
 So she decamped for Newport in 1883.

-Julia Garaghty’s divorce case was far less sensational than her elopement in 1911 with “Handsome Jack.”
-The critics of the wedding between the daughter of one of America’s richest bankers, Amos Tuck French, and a lowly chauffer said it would not last.
+Julia Garaghty’s divorce case created far less of a sensation than her elopement in 1911 with “Handsome Jack.”
+Julia, the daughter of one of America’s richest bankers, Amos Tuck French, ran off with a lowly chauffeur.
+Critics said the marriage wouldn’t last.
 And despite a 10-year run, the critics were right.
 Julia returned to Newport to put an end to the marriage.

 “Handsome Jack,” meanwhile, offered a cautionary tale to newspaper reporters about the perils of marrying into wealth: “Here in America we are supposed to be democratic and with no social distinctions.
 It is supposed to be a free country, with the laborer having as much authority and right as the employer.